OpenCTI-Platform/opencti/docs/docs/deployment/troubleshooting.md

 !!! warning "Observable of type IPv4-Addr is not correctly formatted"

-    OpenCTI check the validity of the oversable value.
+    OpenCTI check the validity of the observable value.

 ### Dependencies errors